Flaring in Industry

 Gas flaring takes place either on a routine basis or as an emergency measure, for example for releasing pressure.
 Routine flaring can be defined as flaring during normal oil production operations in the absence of sufficient facilities or amenable geology to re-inject the produced gas, utilize it on-site, or dispatch it to a market.3 Globally, it results in more than 350 million tons of CO2 equivalent emissions every year and wastes a valuable resource, with harmful impacts to the environment from un-combusted hydrocarbons.
 If this amount of gas could be used for power generation, it would be enough energy to provide more electricity than the annual consumption of the African continent.
 While associated gas cannot always be used to produce power, it can often be utilized in other productive ways or re-injected into an underground formation.4

 For the past decade, there has been a declining trend in gas flaring.
-However, in 2018, an increase was noted, mainly related to extraction of shale gas and in countries involved in conflicts.5 In the Arctic, the main area of flaring activity is in northwest Russia.6 A study based on satellite imagery indicates black carbon emission from gas flaring in the Russian Arctic increased in the early 2000s.7
+However, in 2018, an increase was noted, mainly related to extraction of shale gas and in countries involved in conflicts.5 In the Arctic, the main area of flaring activity is in northwest Russia.6 A study based on satellite imagery indicates black carbon emission from gas flaring in the Russian Arctic increased in the early 2000s.7 With projections based on current legislation scenarios, gas flaring in oil and gas refineries is expected to become the largest black carbon emission source by 2030 in the Arctic Council countries.

 Black carbon from flaring

-Estimates of emissions of black carbon from flaring are uncertain, and are dependent on the methods and models that are used for making the estimate.8 In a global perspective gas flaring is considered a minor source of black carbon (about 3% of emission).
+Estimates of emissions of black carbon from flaring are uncertain and are dependent on the methods and models that are used for making the estimate.8 In a global perspective gas flaring is considered a minor source of black carbon (about 3% of emission).
 In the Arctic, one study based on model simulations estimated that flaring accounts for 42% of the black carbon in the air, as an annual average.
 The simulation also showed that in the month of March, over half of the black carbon near the surface might be from flaring.9 Another study, which estimated black carbon emissions from satellite imagery, suggests that gas flaring could potentially explain a significant fraction of Arctic warming.10 In areas near the Russian oil and gas fields, the impact is large enough to trigger melting of sea ice, in turn resulting in feedback mechanisms that amplify the warming.11

 Actions to reduce flaring